 To view agendas and minutes related to meetings prior to 2021, please contact the committee chair.

-The latest news from the Committee is contained in the Lake Committee section of the most recent monthly Town Bulletin.
-You can find the bulletin on the right side of the home page, under “Latest Town Bulletins”.
+The latest news from the Committee is described in the Lake Committee section of the most recent monthly Town Bulletin.